hazelcast/hazelcast/site/website/blog/2020-06-09-jdk-gc-benchmarks-part1.md

    minute for G1.
 The ConcurrentMarkSweep collector is strictly worse than G1 in all scenarios, and its failure mode are multi-minute Full GC pauses.
-3. The Z, while allowing substantially less throughput than G1, is very good in that one weak area of G1, offering worst-case pauses up to 10 ms under light load.
+3. The ZGC, while allowing substantially less throughput than G1, is very good in that one weak area of G1, offering worst-case pauses up to 10 ms under light load.
 4. Shenandoah was a disappointment with occasional, but nevertheless regular, latency spikes up to 220 ms in the low-pressure regime.
-5. Neither Z nor Shenandoah showed as smooth failure modes as G1.
+5. Neither ZGC nor Shenandoah showed as smooth failure modes as G1.
 They exhibited brittleness, with the low-latency regime suddenly giving way to very long pauses and even OOMEs.